 Christine López García is the mom to her Heavenly daughter ~ Savannah Elizabeth (a.k.a.
 “Mona”) ~ & 2 lively boys, she knows what it’s like to have a baby born & buried way too soon.
 Her & her family’s faith inspired ANAK KO founder’s family in its losses, as they all honor theirs forever… Christine brings her experience of recording meeting minutes, including when she did them for her & her husband, José’s Engaged Encounter.

-Linda Johnson wears many hats as a proud mother, grandmother, wife of her Heavenly husband, alumni president and many committee leadership roles.
+Linda Johnson, CPA, wears many hats as a proud mother, grandmother, wife of her Heavenly husband, alumni president and many committee leadership roles.
 She has led a career in accounting and business that took her all around the world, including Barcelona for the 1992 Summer Olympics.
 Two of her prides-and-joys include her daughter & son-in-law, who both are Air Force Commanders.

 Hector Burnias comes from an influential family in his hometown, which he helped put on the map with both of his restaurants: El Santuario Cocktails & Tacos + Flying Pig Grill & Cantina in Olmito, Texas, where the ANAK KO founder’s husband, David Rendón is Corporate Executive Chef.
 As a hardworking husband and father, Burnias also has resident dogs and cats around his gastropubs, where he hosts arrays of events, including raising money for food at no-kill animal shelters and awareness of pet adoption needs.